 4. Steal some space from elsewhere

-Read Georgina’s guide on how to get more space from stealing some from other rooms – this could be the key to unlocking your perfect kitchen layout.
+Read Georgina’s guide on how to get more space from stealing some from other rooms.
+This could be the key to unlocking your perfect kitchen layout.

-Don’t want to extend?
+Lastly: don’t want to extend?
 Listen to How To Buy A Kitchen Or Bathroom: Get a bigger kitchen WITHOUT extending for some clever ideas on boosting space without the big structural upheaval…